Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why do I have to pay service fees when I donate?**

-**A:** While we are passionate beyond belief about enabling community wherever you are, raising money for great causes, and [travel by giving](http://www.horizonapp.co/blog/travel-by-giving/) -- we are operating a business, not a charity.
-Great technology requires significant investment to continue to innovate with new tools to facilitate in person relationships.
+**A:** We are passionate about enabling you to connect to community wherever you go and raising money for great causes; the intersection of these two things we like to call [travel by giving](http://www.horizonapp.co/blog/travel-by-giving/).
+We feel the best way to sustainably facilitate these two things is through operating Horizon as a for-profit business.
+Using technology that allows us to provide great experiences to the largest number of people requires significant investment, upkeep, and innovation as new technologies arise.

 If you are a member of a community on the [enterprise plan](http://www.horizonapp.co/hospitality-network-setup/), all your transactions will be waived for stays with other members of that specific community.